drnic/searchcraft/README.md

     end
 end
 ```

+SearchCraft will convert this into a materialized view, create it into your database, and the `ProductSearch` model above will start using it when you next reload your development app or run your tests.
+If you make a change, SearchCraft will drop and recreate the view automatically.

 * A future version of SearchCraft might implement a similar feature for MySQL by creating simple views and caching the results in tables.